Teodor Peterek

-Teodor Peterek (nicknames: Mietlorz and Teo; 7 November 1910, in Świętochłowice – 12 January 1969, in Słupiec), was a Polish soccer player from the interwar period, forward, represented Ruch Chorzów and the Polish national team.
-He was born on 7 November 1910 in Schwientochlowitz, Germany, since 1920 Świętochłowice, and died on 12 January 1969 in Nowa Ruda.
+Teodor Peterek (nicknames: Mietlorz and Teo; 7 November 1910 – 12 January 1969), was a Polish footballer who played as a forward.

 Life and career

-Peterek's career started in Śląsk Świętochłowice in 1925, and two years later moved to Ruch Chorzów for whom he debuted at a very early age.
+Peterek's career started in Śląsk Świętochłowice in 1925.
+Two years later, he moved to Ruch Chorzów for whom he debuted at a very early age.
 "Teo" was not even 18 years old, when he played in a 1928 game against ŁKS Łódź.
 The young forward's first game for Chorzów's side was very successful - he scored a goal.
-He must have liked playing for Ruch (which in the 1930s was by far the best team of Poland, winning championships of the country in the years 1933, 34, 35, 36 and 1938), because "Mietlorz" did not change the side, putting on Ruch's jersey until 1939 and then, for a few times, after the war.
+He stayed in Ruch for 11 years, and won five league titles with the Silesian club.
 In the 1937–38 season, he scored in 16 consecutive league matches, which remained as a world record until broken by Messi in 2013.